 “I …” is all she manages in reply, all the while moving away from them.

 Elvis now steps forward and asks, “Are you okay?
-Do you need an ambulance?”
+Do you need a doctor or something?”

 “Then what is it?” he asks with urgency.
 “What’s going on?”

-She closes her mouth tightly and shakes her head one more time before turning around and hurrying into the street through the shadows of the courtyard.
+She closes her mouth tightly and shakes her head one more time before turning around and briskly walking into the shadows of the courtyard, then out onto the street.

 “What the hell’s going on, Rebekah?” shouts Dmitri as Brock runs to follow her.